 In the Fig.2, the fragments of stratigraphic slices of the DWM cubes are shown that were obtained in the area of the same well N-001 for the intervals of the two productive layers for different variants of the migration apertures.
 The upper row refers to the layer KT-II-I, and the lower one to the layer KT-II-II.
-The analysis of the images produced by using of different apertures shows that the above-mentioned anomaly passing the well N-001 is absent in the images obtained with left migration aperture.
+The analysis of the images produced by the use of different apertures shows that the above-mentioned anomaly passing the well N-001 is absent in the images obtained with left migration aperture.
 It shows that this fracturing zone has deflection from the vertical to the north-east (normally to the layer surface).
 It is also possible that in close proximity to the well, an intersection of two orthogonal fracturing systems occurs within the interval of the layer KT-II-II (the strike directions are 110° for the north-eastern dip and 20° for the north-western one); this is also seen by the lineament of the north-eastern strike that may be observed in the images obtained with the left aperture.

 An important peculiarity of DWs that is confirmed by numerous real examples is the fact that in case of open fluid-saturated fracturing the DW intensity is far higher than in case of non-permeable healed fracturing.
 It often allows distinguishing tectonic seals and permeable fractured corridors.
 In the Fig.3, an example of the joint analysis of the DWM data and the data based on PSDM are shown.
-The tectonic disjunctive No.3 that is characterized by maximal displacement amplitudes in the structural map (Fig.3A) by the DWM data (Fig.3B, Fig.3C, and Fig.3D) is manifested in form of a weak anomaly.
+The tectonic disjunctive No.3 that is characterized by maximal displacement amplitudes in the structural map (Fig.3A) by the DWM data (Fig.3B, Fig.3C, and Fig.3D) is manifested in the form of a weak anomaly.
 By this indicant, the disjunctive No.3 may be classified as a tectonic seal.
 At the same time, the tectonic disjunctive No.2 that is shown in the structural map by insignificant displacement amplitude is imaged by DWM data as a significant anomaly passing the well N-002.
-Location of the well N-002 within the intensive DW anomaly (Fig.4, right) confirms the assumption that the DW anomalies represent reflections from the boundaries of highly permeable fractured zones that are influencing significantly on the productive characteristics of the wells.
+Location of the well N-002 within the intensive DW anomaly (Fig.4, right) confirms the assumption that the DW anomalies represent reflections from the boundaries of highly permeable fractured zones that directly reflect the productive characteristics of the wells.
 The well N-002 has one of the highest yields in the field.
+It is characteristic that this high-amplitude DW anomaly has its plane inclined to the south-east from the vertical.
 It is clearly seen by its presence in the cube of DW amplitudes that is obtained with right migration aperture (Fig.4, right) and its absence in the DWM cube obtained with left aperture (Fig.4, left).